john-science/john-science.github.io/_posts/2023-04-23-intermediate-git.md

 The merge failed!
 Oh noes!
 But why?

-Essentially, git does a great job at merging different commits from different branches.
-It's quite a beautiful mathematical solution, so most of the time git can just auto-magically combine commits for you.
-But there is one scenario where git won't (by default) be able to know how to resolve the merge:
+Essentially, Git does a great job at merging different commits from different branches.
+It's quite a beautiful mathematical solution, so most of the time Git can just auto-magically combine commits for you.
+But there is one scenario where Git won't (by default) be able to know how to resolve the merge:

 > What if both your feature branch and the `main` branch change the same line?

 The problem is clear.
-If you make a change to a particular line, say in the `setup.py` as shown above, but that SAME line has a totally different change in the `main` branch, git won't know how to combine the two changes.
+If you make a change to a particular line, say in the `setup.py` as shown above, but that SAME line has a totally different change in the `main` branch, Git won't know how to combine the two changes.
 So it says "Yeah, there is a conflict here, you figure it out."
-And, frankly, most of the time this is where automation fails, and you DO need a real human to see if the changes are compatible.
+And, frankly, most of the time you DO need a real human to solve that problem.

 So that's what a "merge conflict" is, and why you just got burnt.

-(For more advanced git users, git provides [merge strategies](https://www.atlassian.com/git/tutorials/using-branches/merge-strategy) to attempt to automate this process.
+(For more advanced Git users, Git provides [merge strategies](https://www.atlassian.com/git/tutorials/using-branches/merge-strategy) to attempt to automate this process.
 But those strategies can be REAL dangerous if you don't know exactly what changes have been made in both branches, so we will ignore them here.)

 ### Resolving Merge Conflicts

-> Okay, now that we know WHY we got a merge conflict, how do we resolve them?
+> Okay, now that we know WHY we got a merge conflict, how do we resolve it?

 This is actually easier than you might think.
-In the merge conflict message above, git explicitly lists the files that have conflicts:
+In the merge conflict message above, Git explicitly lists the files that have conflicts:

 ```bash
 $ git merge main